ms-iot/content/en-US/Samples/OpenCV.md

     opencv_core300.lib;opencv_imgproc300.lib;opencv_imgcodecs300.lib;opencv_objdetect300.lib;opencv_ml300.lib;

-    For each new DLL you want to add, add the appropriate LIB in this field as well
+    For each new DLL you want to add, add the appropriate LIB in this field as well.

     ![Modify Linker Dependencies]({{site.baseurl}}/Resources/images/opencv/add_libs3.png)